soudeepd/soudeepd.github.io/pages/publications.md

 ### <a name="progress"></a>Work in progress

-- Rawat, S., **Deb, S.**, Berrett, C. A bayesian method to identify changepoints in spatio-temporal ordinal data.
-Manuscript in preparation.
-Presented in invited talks in IISA Conference 2022, Bengaluru, India; and in RSS International Conference 2022, Aberdeen, UK.

 - Roy, S., **Deb, S.**, Neves, C. A nonparametric approach to deal with spatio-temporal quantile regression problems.
 Manuscript in preparation.
 Presented in an invited talk at the 15th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2022), London, UK.